 Down's syndrome is a genetic chromosome problem that some people are born with.
 A person with Down's syndrome can usually be recognised by their typical features.
 It can also cause learning disability and there are certain medical problems.
 Someone with Down's syndrome has an extra copy of chromosome number 21 in the cells of their body.
 Babies with Edwards' syndrome and Patau's syndrome have an extra copy of chromosome number 18 or 13 respectively.
 Unfortunately, babies with Edwards' or Patau's syndromes have severe abnormalities and do not usually survive very long.

 The results of a screening test will provide you with information on the risk of your unborn baby having Down's syndrome.
 It does not give you a definite diagnosis or a definite answer.
 You can then choose whether to go on to have further diagnostic tests.
 Only diagnostic tests will give you a definite answer (these are amniocentesis and chorionic villus sampling.
 These are not screening tests.
 They are, however, included here as they may be required if a screening test is abnormal).

-You do not have to have a screening test for Down's syndrome if you do not want one.
+You do not have to have a screening test for Down's syndrome or other genetic conditions if you do not want one.
 See separate leaflet called Prenatal Screening and Diagnosis of Down's Syndrome for more details.

 A final point